 The director of the Academic Advising Center functions as the department chair, and the vice provost functions as the dean for general studies and oversees academic assistance and actions concerning general studies students.
 For more information about general studies, contact the Academic Advising Center, 907-474-6396 or toll free at 888-823-8780, or contact the vice provost’s office at 907-474-2764.

 Students admitted in pre-major standing have not met the admission requirements for bachelor’s degrees but are intending to major in a bachelor’s degree.
-As a bachelor’s-intended student, you will generally work with advisors in the Academic Advising Center, Rural Student Services or a community campus, but it is helpful to also contact the department of your intended major.
-Because not all requirements for immediate admittance to a bachelor’s degree will have been met, pre-major students will work with an academic advisor to determine the best selection of courses to pursue.
-Students who are in good standing and have completed 14 credits at the 100 level or above with a C grade average (2.0) or better, of which 9 credits must satisfy baccalaureate general education requirements, will be changed to major status.
+As a bachelor’s-intended student, you will work with advisors in the Academic Advising Center, but it is helpful to also contact the department of your intended major.
+Because not all requirements for immediate admittance to a bachelor’s degree will have been met, pre-major students will work with an academic advisor from the Academic Advising Center to determine the best selection of courses to pursue their desired major.
+Students who are in good standing and have completed 14 credits at the 100 level or above with a C grade average (2.0) or better, of which 9 credits must satisfy baccalaureate general education requirements, will be changed to General Studies major status.
 The vice provost will notify students of their change of status and inform the registrar.
-Pre-major students do not use the change of major form to move from pre-major to major status but may use the form to change from pre-major status in one program to another program.
-Academic assistance and actions are processed the same as for general studies students.
+General Studies students can then use the change of major form to move from General Studies to their desired major.